Appropriate Group Size

 - Brainstorm something that is important to an individual child or the group.
 Is it extra recess?
 Another chapter of the read aloud?
 The potential closing of a library?
 The more authentic the issue, the more passionately your students will write.

-- Once the important privilege is chosen, have the child (or class) start to list reasons why they should be allowed this privilege.
+- Once the important privilege is chosen, have the student (or class) start to list reasons why they should be allowed this privilege.
 “Just because,” and “because I like it” should not be considered valid reasons.
 Students can work together to generate at least three good reasons to support an argument.
-This list of persuasive words and phrases from the site Teaching Ideas may help get students started.
+This list of persuasive words and phrases may help get students started.

 - Have students do some research to gather facts or examples that support their reasons.